Top 7 Largest Wind Farm Projects in Italy 2025

 Med Wind Offshore Wind Farm

 The Med Wind Floating Offshore Wind Park is one of the largest upcoming floating offshore wind projects in Italy, which will be developed by Renexia.
 The wind farm has a capacity of 2.8 GW and delivers clean energy to 3.4 million households in Italy.
-The wind project in the Strait of Sicily will meet energy demands about 3% of Italy’s national energy demand and offset 2.7 million tons of CO? emissions annually.
+The wind project in the Strait of Sicily will meet about 3% of Italy’s national energy demand and offset 2.7 million tons of CO₂ emissions annually.

 The offshore wind farm will feature 148 floating wind turbines, each with an 18.8 MW capacity.
 Med Wind operates with turbines anchored around 60 to 80 kilometers from the Italian coastline and with water depth between 300 and 600 meters.
 The project will include offshore substations and a 700-kilometer export cable connecting to mainland Italy to transfer renewable electricity.